esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-practical-recommendations.md

 Trust between team members is important for:
 * Trusting each other to successfully finish tasks.
 * Giving good feedback to each other.
-And counting on feedback to be given to you in case of failure.
+* Knowing that feedback will be given to you in case you can improve on something.
 #### How to build trust in a team?
 * Create a safe environment for failures.
 Don't blame people personally.
 * Admit when you don't know something.